googleapis/google-cloud-cpp/release/README.md

 release.
 Paste that output below the release header updated above, and manually tweak as needed.

+**NOTE:** If you can, add the script output into the PR description so that reviewers know what you removed.

 - A change in an existing library warrants its own library section.
 - Library sections should be listed in alphabetical order (Update `sections` in `release/changes.sh`).